sampsyo/llvm-pass-skeleton/README.md

 # llvm-pass-skeleton

-A completely useless LLVM pass.
+A completely useless LLVM pass written for LLVM-14.0+.

 Build: